ollieSandbox/pyBenchmarker/README.md

 # pyBenchmarker
 Generic benchmarking class.
 Simple and quick benchmarker creation.
 Support inline input data modifications (see "lazy" section)

-Yeah, after 12 years of never writing README.md I'm not doing it now.
-Best of luck!

-Ok, turns out the README is important to Git General use as follows:

 This class is set up to figure out what methods the user wants to benchmark and runs benchmark test for each.
 Straightforward extension, just extned the base class, add a "generateData" method and any methods you want to benchmark.

 Eg.